TheAlphaEpsilon/Templar-Cosmetics-Beta/README.md

 <details><summary><b>Book and Map Hovering</b></summary>

 - Allows you to see the contents of a book or map in your inventory by hovering over them and pressing the keybind.
-- Also shows the nbt data of all items
+- Also shows the NBT data of all items
 </details>

 <details><summary><b>Encrypted Chat</b></summary>